FragileTech/hydraclick/README.md

 - `resolve`: Whether to resolve the configuration.
 - `use_flogging`: Whether to use flogging for structured logging.
 - `**flogging_kwargs`: Additional keyword arguments for flogging.
+- `terminal_effect`: The terminal effect function to use when rendering the command help.

 ## Logging with Flogging